onflow/flow-core-contracts/README.md

 ## Testing

-To run the tests in the repo, run `cd lib/go/test && go test -v`.
+To run the tests in the repo, use `make test`.

 These tests need to utilize the transaction templates that are contained in `transactions/`.